-We have reviewed the double album released for His Dark Materials, Series 2, and at the current time Series 3 is expected to be broadcast later in 2022.
+We have reviewed the double album released for His Dark Materials, Series 2, and at the current time Series 3 is in post-production, and expected to be broadcast later in 2022.

 Lorne Balfe has also had a significant involvement with the composition of Video Game Music.
 He was one of several composers including Zimmer with credits on "Crysis 2", and he also scored various titles in the "Skylanders", "Assassin's Creed III" and "Call of Duty: Modern Warfare 2" game series.
 He also scored the game "FIFA 19"